Museum for Islamic Art, Jerusalem: Rare clock collection

 A gallery in the museum also displays the David Salomons clock and watch collection.
-Salomons was the nephew of the first Jewish Lord Mayor of London.

 On 15 April 1983, some 200 items, including paintings and dozens of rare clocks and watches, were stolen when the museum was burgled.
 Among the stolen timepieces was the watch known as the "Marie Antoinette", the so-called "Mona Lisa" of watches, and the crown jewel of the watch collection, made by the famed French-Swiss watchmaker Abraham-Louis Breguet reputedly for Queen Marie Antoinette, and estimated to be worth US$30 million.
-It was part of a unique collection of 57 Breguet timepieces donated to the museum by the daughter of Sir David Lionel Salomons, one of the leading experts on Breguet.
+It was part of a unique collection of 57 Breguet timepieces donated to the museum by Vera Bryce Salomons.

 The case remained unsolved for more than 20 years.
-In August 2006, a Tel Aviv antiques appraiser contacted the museum and reported that some of the stolen items were being held by a Tel Aviv lawyer whose client had inherited them from her deceased husband, and who wished to sell them back to the museum.
-The original asking price was US$2 million (the value of the reward offered in the case) but this was negotiated down to US$35,000.
-Among the returned items was the "Marie Antoinette" and a valuable "Sympathique" clock, also by Breguet.
-A later search of a warehouse in Israel produced documents that led to safety deposit boxes owned by Na'aman Diller in Israel, Germany, the Netherlands and the United States.
-Police identified the client as Nili Shamrat, an expatriate Israeli who had married Diller in 2003.
-She told police that, just before her husband's death in 2004, he confessed and advised her to sell the collection.
-Shamrat was arrested in May 2008, after a house search by Israeli and American investigators found several of the stolen clocks, some rare 18th-century paintings, and catalog cards bearing the name of the clocks and their manufacturers.
+In August 2006, a breakthrough occurred when a Tel Aviv antiques appraiser contacted the museum.
+The appraiser reported that some of the stolen items were being held by a local lawyer whose client, having inherited them from her deceased husband, wished to sell them back to the museum.
+Although the original asking price was US$2 million (the amount of the reward offered in the case), it was negotiated down to US$35,000.
+The items returned included the "Marie Antoinette" watch and a valuable "Sympathique" clock, both by Breguet.

+The investigation intensified following this recovery.
+A subsequent search of an Israeli warehouse yielded documents that led to safety deposit boxes in Israel, Germany, the Netherlands, and the United States, all owned by the thief, Naaman Diller.
+Police identified the seller as Nili Shamrat, an expatriate Israeli who had married Diller in 2003.
+She told police that just before her husband's death in 2004, he had confessed and advised her to sell the collection.
+Shamrat was arrested in May 2008, after a house search by Israeli and American investigators uncovered several more stolen clocks, rare 18th-century paintings, and catalog cards bearing the names of the clocks and their manufacturers.

 On November 18, 2008, French and Israeli police officials discovered 43 more stolen timepieces in two bank safes in France.
 Of the 106 rare timepieces stolen in 1983, 96 were recovered.

 On April 3, 2010, Shamrat was sentenced to 300 hours of community service and given a five-year suspended sentence for possession of stolen property.

+Exhibitions

-Contemporary Arab art
+Contemporary Arab Art

-In 2008, a group exhibit of contemporary Arab art opened at the Museum, the first show of local Arab art in an Israeli museum and the first to be mounted by an Arab curator.
+In 2008, a group exhibit of contemporary Arab art opened at the Museum, the first show of local contemporary Arab art in an Israeli museum and the first to be mounted by an Arab curator.
 Thirteen Arab artists participated in the show.